 Is Bacterial Infection Dangerous?

-When bacteria enter your body and start to multiply, you suffer from bacterial infection.
+When bacteria enter your body and multiply, you suffer from bacterial infection.

-Keep one thing in mind, not all bacteria are bad.
+Keep one thing in mind: not all bacteria are harmful.

-After you are born, several species of bacteria start to colonize inside your body.
+After you are born, several species of bacteria begin colonizing your body.

-Such a type of bacteria is not harmful and provides several benefits to your body like aiding with digestion.
+Such a type of bacteria is not harmful and provides several benefits to your body, such as aiding digestion.

-When this type of bacteria infects your body, you start suffering from serious diseases.
+When this bacteria infects your body, you start suffering from serious diseases.

 It is always better to consult your doctor once if you have a bacterial infection.